binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Employee Snatching
 ![](images/ThreatTags/easy-verywidespread-difficult-moderate.png)

 A very profitable tactic is for an adversary to in one shape or form acquire a staff member of a target organisation, perhaps a competing organisation.
-Depending on how long the staff member has worked for the target will depend how much of a gold mine they are.
+Depending on how long the staff member has worked for the target, their skills, motivations and other positive attributes, will determine how much of a gold mine they are.
 Why bother doing something illegal when you can just offer the staff member a better deal than they are currently getting?

 ### Weak Password Strategies {#people-identify-risks-weak-password-strategies}
 ![](images/ThreatTags/easy-widespread-average-severe.png)